jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 # id3v2TagReassembler.py

-This Python script takes the XXX_audio.mp3 file and all the frames files and creates a new MP3 file from it.
+This Python script takes the XXX_audio.mp3 file and all the frames binary files and creates a new MP3 file from it.
 The new audio file has the file name XXX_newAudio.mp3.
 It has a ID3v2.4 tag.

 # id3v2FrameCreator_APIC.py

-This Python script creates a new XXX_N*.bin file, containing a picture.
-Thus, this file contains an APIC frame.
-This way, it is easy to create a new ID3v2.4 frame, containing a picture.
+This Python script creates the binary of an APIC frame, containing a picture.
+The binary is stored in the file with the name XXX_N999_APIC.bin.
+Adding this binary file to other binary files, than run the id3v2TagReassembler.py script, creates a MP3 file with a picture.

+# id3v2FrameCreator_XSRT.py

+This Python script creates the binary of an experimental frame called XSRT.
+This frame contains SRT subtitles.
+The frame has a format similar to the USLT frame.
+The Python script reads a text file with the SRT data and stores it in XXX_N999_XSRT.bin file.

 # id3v2TagFramesSizeCheck.py

-This Python script checks the frame size value, found in the frame files XXX_N*.bin.
+This Python script checks the frame size value, found in the frame binary files XXX_N*.bin.
 It tells, wether the value is stored as a synchsave integer value or not.
 The standard ID3v2.4 requires a synchsave integer value.
 But the standard ID3v2.3 requires a standard integer value.
 So, mind the tag version!